Renault Mégane: Safety

-Fourth generation (BFB; 2016)
+Fourth generation (XFB; 2016)

 The fourth generation Mégane was launched at the September 2015 Frankfurt Motor Show, production started late 2015, with sales starting in July 2016.
 The vehicle is larger and based on an all-new CMF-CD platform shared with the Renault Scénic and Renault Talisman.
 The Mégane IV follows the latest design language, which has been seen on the Clio IV, Captur, Espace V and Talisman.

 An estate version (Mégane Sport Tourer/Grandtour, codenamed KFB) was revealed at the 2016 Geneva Motor Show.
 The four door fastback saloon version called the Mégane Sedan later in July of the same year.